-The Glendale facility operated well within its permit limits in 2020.
-The current Updated Capacity Analysis Report (2020) for the facility projected an average influent flow of 8.73 mgd in 2020 and increasing to 9.46 mgd by 2030.
+The Glendale facility operated well within its permit limits in 2021.
+The current Updated Capacity Analysis Report (2020) for the facility projected an average influent flow of 8.83 mgd in 2021 and increasing to 9.46 mgd by 2030.
 The table on the next page shows the influent flow at the Glendale facility in recent years.
-Population and flow projections suggest the hydraulic capacity of the facility will not be reached soon.
+Population and flow projections suggest the hydraulic capacity of the facility will not be reached in the near future.
 In addition, a re-rating study completed in January 2008 indicated the Glendale facility could be expanded to provide 15 MGD of treatment capacity with relatively minor operational changes and limited equipment procurement.